CLASS POLICIES

 Trapezium: 10 Town Crier Drive

-NECCA offers a variety of classes, workshops and programs to fit every level and interest.
-Visit our website for the most up to date information and to see what’s coming up.
+NECCA offers a variety of classes, workshops, and programs to fit every level and interest.
 If you don’t see something you’re looking for, just let us know.
 There’s always more in the works.

 SESSION CLASSES